Reef Credits: A win for farmers and for the Great Barrier Reef

 Anyone who is a landowner or land manager can undertake a Reef Credit project.
 Find out more about project development here.
 To find if your project or your property is eligible please contact GreenCollar.

-Who administers the Reef Credits scheme?
+Who administers the Reef Credits Scheme?

 The Reef Credits Scheme is administered by Eco-Markets Australia, an independent not-for-profit organisation.
 This is similar to other successful voluntary environment markets around the world and ensures the integrity of the market.